ely2547/ely2547/README.md

 # Hello! 👋 I'm Mariely

 ## About Me
-I am a passionate computer engineering student, always eager to learn more about programming and technology.
+I'm a computer engineering student, always eager to learn more about programming and technology.
 During my time in university, I have worked on various projects, including academic assignments and challenges.

 <!--
 **ely2547/ely2547** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.